PlaidCloud/website/content/en/docs/tasks/administer-cluster/topology-manager.md

 An increasing number of systems leverage a combination of CPUs and hardware accelerators to support latency-critical execution and high-throughput parallel computation.
 These include workloads in fields such as telecommunications, scientific computing, machine learning, financial services and data analytics.
 Such hybrid systems comprise a high performance environment.

 In order to extract the best performance, optimizations related to CPU isolation, memory and device locality are required.
-However, in Kubernetes, these optimizations are handled by a disjoint set of components.
+However, in PlaidCloud, these optimizations are handled by a disjoint set of components.

 _Topology Manager_ is a Kubelet component that aims to co-ordinate the set of components that are responsible for these optimizations.